 I have patient who I have seen over several years.
 He is middle-aged and has experienced low back pain for over 10 years.
 He has disc degeneration that is not amenable to surgery.
-He never bought off on the idea of addressing his pain using the DOCC concepts and did not want to let go of his anger.
+He never bought off on the idea of addressing his pain using the DOC concepts and did not want to let go of his anger.
 When he showed up in my office a couple of years later I vividly recalled our prior conversation, as the emphasis had not changed.
-He said, “I cannot let go of my anger.”
+He said, “I can’t let go of my anger.”
 I pointed out that no one was forcing him to hold on to it.
-I did not know any of the details of why he was so upset.
-I also reminded him that the only one that was suffering was him, which is one of the major concepts in Dr. Luskin’s book, Forgive for Good.
-He uses the term, “renting too much space in your mind.”
-BTW, two of his research projects at Stanford involved the parents of children who had been murdered.
-I asked him again, “What could be so hard to forgive compared to this level of trauma that he was willing to continue to suffer?”
-He did not answer me and essentially just walked out the door.
+I didn’t know any of the details of why he was so upset.
+I reminded him that he was the only one who was continuing to suffer.
+Dr. Luskin in his book, Forgive for Good uses the term, “renting too much space in your mind.”
+I asked him again, “What could be so hard to forgive compared to this level of ongoing pain?”
+He didn’t answer me and walked out the door.

-Although we can pay lip service to the concept of living a compassionate life, basic conscious and unconscious survival patterns will always win out when we are exposed to stressful situations.
+Although we can pay lip service to the concept of living a compassionate life, the unconscious survival patterns will always win out when we are exposed to stressful situations.
 The Angry Meditator The problem is further magnified by society’s emphasis on accomplishments and winning rather than play.
 The quest for power is endless since anxiety progresses with age.
 Bullying: My Challenge to the Charter

 Although power is necessary to deal with bullies who are terrorizing the world, fighting violence with violence is not a viable long-term solution.
 Anxiety-driven anger is the root problem.
-Anxiety must be addressed as a neurological problem from a major public health approach.
+Understanding that anxiety is powerful automatic neurological response that is not amenable to rational interventions is the first step in solving it.
+Then presenting the solutions based on de-adrenalizing and re-routing the nervous system must be approached from public health perspective.
 If we began in pre-school we could create a massive shift in human behavior and relationships.
 Why are we continuing to nurture a school environment where being a bully is your best chance of surviving?
 What has happened to the concept of play?